These are 47 of the best blogging platforms where you can start your site in 2020, publish amazing content and build your audience.

-What is it: Commercial and hosted site builder founded in 2003 with a yearly revenue of about $300 million.
-It makes it easy to start a blog from a variety of templates.
+What is it: Commercial and hosted site builder founded in 2003 with annual revenue of about $300 million.
+It makes it easy to start a site from a variety of templates.

 Best for: For those who want a simple turnkey solution.
 See full details in my WordPress or Squarespace guide.

 Price: Feature restricted free version. $20 per month for a pro version.

 What is it: Commercial site builder that allows you to start with no design or coding experience.

 Best for: For those looking for a simple and easy solution to start a managed site.

 Price: Free for the first 2 weeks and then $6 per month.

 What is it: A simple blog site focused on the writing and reading experience and with a promise that it will remain online forever.